HD208/IMDb-Rating-Prediction/README.md

 This has to be read along with Notebook 2
 (There is a mark down cell triggering when to read Notebook 3) This notebook contains methods used for Oversampling and Downsampling

+Report Folder contains final report and presentation

+Created_Data - Data cleaned, filtered, grouped to be used for models and analysis.

+Original Data available on Kaggle  - https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset?select=IMDb+movies.csv